“…the Fair found its true home at Conway Hall, in Red Lion Square, where writerly Bloomsbury meets printerly Holborn.”

 PLAN YOUR VISIT

-Download a copy of the 2016 programme and use it to pre-plan your visit and get the most out of the Fair.
-You can also pick up a printed version at the Fair for free.
+Download a copy of the 2017 Programme and use it to pre-plan your visit and get the most out of the Fair.
+You can also pick up an A5 printed version at the Fair for free.

 Conway Hall, 25 Red Lion Square, London WC1R 4RL